Mubeen-Channa/Random-Password-Generator/README.md

 2. Enter the desired length of the password.
 3. The program will generate a random password and display it.
 4. Optionally, choose to generate another password or exit.
+<br></br>

+Feel free to suggest any improvements or contribute to the project!